JohnKos/JohnKos.github.io/_pages/about.md

 Impact of an Interactive Learning Environment on Understanding Modeling in Science
 -------
-Submitted to Intelligent User Interfaces 2025
+*Submitted to Intelligent User Interfaces 2025*

 Abstract: Hidden until review is complete

 [Using Comparative Machine Learning Methods to Validate Educational Content](/files/Kos_comparative.pdf)
 -------
-Submitting Soon
+*Submitting Soon*

 Abstract: Validation as a field of study is important to the development of educational Interactive Learning Environments (ILEs).
-However, as ILEs become more complex, borrowing from fields such as agent-based modeling, simulation, and "seri- ous games", the educational domain has lagged in adopting the rigorous validation standards typical in these fields.
-Tra- ditional methods, such as face validation by subject matter experts, are often criticized for their subjectivity and lack of thoroughness for validating pedagogical content or underly- ing theory.
+However, as ILEs become more complex, borrowing from fields such as agent-based modeling, simulation, and "serious games", the educational domain has lagged in adopting the rigorous validation standards typical in these fields.
+Traditional methods, such as face validation by subject matter experts, are often criticized for their subjectivity and lack of thoroughness for validating pedagogical content or underlying theory.
 To address this, we present a machine learning- based methodology to validate the content and educational theory of ILEs in the context of complex systems.
-By demon- strating automated labeling of time-series data from EMSS, an ecology focused agent-based modeling and simulation tool, we report a success rate of 92.79% on a manually col- lected sample.
+By demonstrating automated labeling of time-series data from EMSS, an ecology focused agent-based modeling and simulation tool, we report a success rate of 92.79% on a manually collected sample.
 This promising result not only validates EMSS but also suggests the broader applicability of our approach to other time series-based ILEs.